OneDevelopmentPL/mp3tobuzzer/README.md

 # 🎵 mp3tobuzzer

+---

+# 17.02.2026 r. - there are problems with downloading YT videos via yt_dlp!
+Please use sites on Google

 **Convert YouTube or local MP3 audio into Arduino / ESP32 buzzer code.**

 This project allows you to download audio from YouTube and convert it into a sequence of frequencies that can be played on a buzzer connected to an Arduino or ESP32.